 - A. Petition to Determine Compensation Due.
 (DCD) - 1.
-A DCD petition is the claimant's initial petition for benefits upon failure to reach agreement as to compensation.
-The Burden of Proof is on the employee to prove compensability by a preponderance of evidence. - B. Petition to Determine Additional Compensation Due. - 1.
+A DCD petition is the employer's initial petition for benefits upon failure to reach agreement as to compensation.
+The Burden of Proof is on the employee to prove compensability by a preponderance of evidence. - 2.
+There is a notice requirement in 19 Del.
+C. § 2341 that provides an employee must provide notice of a claim to the employer in 90 days.
+Failure to do so will result in disqualification for benefits until notice is provided to the employer. - 3.
+If the claimant provides notice to the carrier or the employer prior to filing a petition the carrier must state a position on compensability within 15 days of receipt of the first report of injury.
+(Board Rule 4).
+Additionally, in a compensable case the carrier must either pay or deny medical expenses within 30 days of receipt of the bill and documentation thereof. - B. Petition to Determine Additional Compensation Due. - 1.
 This petition is used for all other claims for benefits on a compensable case except for disfigurement benefits or an Appeal of UR.
+Once a board decision has been reached awarding compensability to a claimant or an agreement to compensation has been filed this is the petition that must be utilized.